 The following performance standards for evaluating ESG activities were developed in consultation with the CoC using the format detailed in Section 427(b) of the McKinney-Vento Act (as amended by the Hearth Act).
 These standards will be used to evaluate each ESG subrecipient's effectiveness in targeting those most in need, lowering the number of homeless persons, reducing the amount of time people are homeless, and mitigating housing barriers for the participants.
-Housing Division staff will continue to work closely with the CoC as well as the subrecipients this year and over time to determine the reasonableness of these standards.
+Staff will work closely with the CoC as well as the subrecipients this first year and over time to determine the reasonableness of these standards.

-Barriers faced by individuals and families (participants) to the length of time participants remain homeless:
+Barriers faced by individuals and families (participants) o the length of time participants remain homeless: